philipturner/home-built-stm/README.md

 - 1DOF scanning tunneling spectroscopy machine, that can maintain tunneling current without crashing the tip
   - Verify the measurement of 100 fA currents (100x more sensitive than the Mech Panda STM)
 - 3DOF scanning tunneling microscope with limited range
+  - 30 nm range on each axis, verified for the X/Y axes by counting number of HOPG unit cells.
   - Prove there is an absence of hysteresis and creep distorting the images of HOPG
   - Resolve individual atoms on Au(111), which Dan Berard could not do.
 Or find the reason it cannot be imaged under ambient conditions.
 - Complete, end-goal iteration with 100 nm range X/Y/Z and vacuum compatibility